 If you are being induced, or an inpatient at the hospital before you are in established labour, your partner may not be able to attend to begin with.
 Check with the midwifery team, they will let you know when to ask your birth partner to come in to be with you.

 What about visiting on the antenatal, postnatal wards and NICU?

 The rules for visiting by your partner before and after your baby is born have had to change because of COVID-19.
 This is to keep the risk to new mum’s, babies and staff as low as possible.

-It means that visiting time for partners has sadly had to be limited.
+It means that visiting time for partners might be limited.
 All other visitors including siblings cannot visit the wards.
 You should check with your midwifery team for the latest rules as they are changing frequently.